cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    public visibility.
 Therefore, the implementation of such a method in an implementing class will need to include the `public` visibility modifier.

-1. Compare the Javadoc comments in the source code for the interface with the comments written in the source code for the implementing `Fancy` class.
+1. Compare the Javadoc comments in the source code for the `Styleable` interface with the comments written in the source code for the implementing `Fancy` class.
 In some cases, new comments are provided.
 In others, it appears as though Javadoc comments are omitted.
 In the latter case, this is actually not true.
-   View the API documentation website for both the `Styleable` interface and the `Fancy` class--bring them up side-by-side, if possible.
+View the API documentation website for both the `Styleable` interface and the `Fancy` class--bringthem up side-by-side, if possible.
 All of the methods in `Fancy` are documented, even `style()` and `unstyle()` which have no Javadoc comments in the source code!

    This happens because the Javadoc tool has the ability to inherit comments from an interface when omitted or when explicitly requested in the implementing class's Javadoc comment using the `{@inheritDoc}` tag.